LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-mundane-is-good.md

 when simplicity means

-that we live in world
+that we live in a world

 so peaceful